-Virtual Disk Type Description Persistent The changed data on the virtual disk is recorded when you take a snapshot of the virtual machine.
+Virtual disk type Description Persistent The changed data on the virtual disk is recorded when you take a snapshot of the virtual machine.
 Further, all changes to the data on the virtual disks are saved to the disk file immediately.
 Independent Persistent The changed data on the virtual disk is not recorded when you take a snapshot of the virtual machine.
 Further, all changes to the data on the virtual disks are saved to the disk file immediately.
+Independent Non-persistent The changed data on the virtual disk is not recorded when you take a snapshot of the virtual machine.
+Further, changes to the virtual disk are not saved to the disk file.
+When the virtual machine is turned off or reset, all changes are discarded.